better-internet/radworks-docs/docs/understanding-radicle/how-radicle-works.md

 Everything Radicle is trying to build around decentralized code collaboration starts with the concept of identity.
 In Radicle, your identity is a *portable* JSON document that defines a user or a project on the Radicle network.

-The most important part is the hashed content identifier—the **peer ID**—which identifies it uniquely wherever it's stored or discovered on the Radicle network.
+Your **Peer ID** is a hashed Ed25519 public key that cryptographically identifies your _device_, which proves your identity when you're taking actions on the Radicle network, like pushing commits, commenting on [issues](using-radicle/issues.md), or working with patches.
+Others can then verify those actions via your public key.

 Each Radicle identity also has a few required metadata fields, which determine whether it's a user or project identity:

 ```rust
 struct User {